alexteghipco/brainSurfer/README.md

 ![](https://media.giphy.com/media/dstlTkFyugaLPGGsXR/giphy.gif)

+*Note* Load your own surface file as long as it's a freesurfer compatible surface file (sorry brainvoyagers:( check out the niftiManip repository to convert your TAL files to MNI space).

 2) Edit your underlay
 - You can come back to this, but now that you have an underlay loaded, you can change some of its properties.
 One thing we can do, is edit the sulci/gyri colors.
 Navigate to the menu and select edit sulci/gyri colors.
 The first color you select wil correspond to the gyri and the second to the sulci (you can see this referenced in the title of the color picker GUI that pops up).

 ![](https://media.giphy.com/media/f6ItoMoE73QPfBBibP/giphy.gif)

 - You can also edit the threshold for what counts as a sulci and what counts as a gyri.
 This information is contained in .curv files that are loaded in with your underlay.
-Make sure to have these files ready to load in case you are loading a surface space underlay that isn't FSAVERAGE.
+Make sure to have these files ready to load in case you are loading a surface space underlay that isn't fsaverage (i.e., user provided underlay).

 ![](https://media.giphy.com/media/KGZWLFh8u5ENB0yqhV/giphy.gif)

-*Note* the color of sulci and gyri reverse to default.
-Also, you can now close the previous figure. brainSurfer will only patch onto the newly generated figure.
-This is useful in case you want to use the old one to compare to the new one.
+*Note* the color of sulci and gyri reverses to the defaults.
+You can now close the previous figure because brainSurfer will only patch onto the newly generated figure.
+It might be useful to keep the old figure around for comparison.

-- Finally, we can plot the raw sulci/gyri data instead of counting values above some threshold as gyri and below as sulci.
+- Finally, we can also patch the raw sulci/gyri data instead of thresholding values to determine what counts as gyri and what counts as sulci.

 ![](https://media.giphy.com/media/L2le7srIXOWW1IuI8J/giphy.gif)

-2) Load or import an overlay
+3) Load or import an overlay
-- Lets try loading a file packaged with brainSurfer in ./brainMapsforTesting.
-If your file name does not contain reference to a hemisphere (i.e., left, right, lh, rh) then the script will ask you which hemisphere to project your overlay onto.
+- Lets try loading a statistical map now.
+We have a few packaged with brainSurfer (in ./brainMapsforTesting).
+Loading is for patching a statistical map on your underlay that is ALREADY in the same space.
 Below, I load MNI_TFCE_LPT_FC_pFWER-05.nii_RF_ANTs_MNI152_orig_to_fsaverage_LH.nii.gz and MNI_TFCE_LPT_FC_pFWER-05.nii_RF_ANTs_MNI152_orig_to_fsaverage_RH.nii.gz

 ![](https://media.giphy.com/media/SxAVEfWhrUdaZO76Yq/giphy.gif)

-*Note* you can select as many files as you want.
+*Note* you can select as many files as you want, up to 50.
+If your file name does not contain reference to a hemisphere (i.e., left, right, lh, rh) then the script will ask you which hemisphere to project your overlay onto.

+- In case your file is in volume space, and you have the default fsaverage underlay loaded, we can "import" it, which transforms it into this standardized surface space using a predetermined transformation matrix.
+Let's import the file named Visuospatial_network_binarized_IMPORT_ME_FROM_MNI_to_FSAVERAGE.nii.gz, which is a binarized network (as you guessed, the visuospatial network).

-- Try importing a file as well.
-The file named Visuospatial_network_binarized_IMPORT_ME_FROM_MNI_to_FSAVERAGE.nii.gz is a binarized network of the visuospatial network.
-Importing an overlay can occur in three different ways (this is the second prompt that comes up).
-Because this is an ROI we will select the second option.
+- Importing an overlay can occur in three different ways (this is the second prompt that comes up).
+Because this is effectively an ROI (i.e., binarized) we will select the second option.
 A second dialogue prompt will come up.
-This is a poweruser option so just leave the field blank and click okay (in the event ROIs overlay when projected into surface space it allows you to weight one heavier than the other).
+This is a "poweruser" input so just leave the field blank and click okay.
+In the event ROIs overlap when projected into surface space, this dialogue allows you to put greater weight onto one ROI than the other (by default there is equal weight).
 See list of features for more information on what these options do.
-The 'unthresholded map' option (rightmost option) is the most straightforward and conventional strategy for importing but does not work for ROIs.
+The 'unthresholded map' option (rightmost) is the most straightforward and conventional strategy for importing, but unfortunately won't work for ROIs.

 ![](https://media.giphy.com/media/huJBCR2zD67RKmU321/giphy.gif)

 *Note* if you are not importing, your file must have "LH" or "left" in the name.
 This tells brainSurfer which hemisphere to patch on top of.
 If brainSurfer is ever confused about this, it will ask you.
 When you import, brainSurfer will write converted files into the same directory as the files you asked it to convert.
 They will be appended, and the conversion process will be performed for the right and left hemisphere.
 This is why both right and left hemisphere files will be loaded automatically into brainSurfer after importing.
 Files to import can be .nii or .nii.gz.
+Note also that there will be confidence maps generated when importing.
+These maps tell you how certain we are that ROI X should be assigned to vertex Y. By default, ROI conversion will convert every ROI in your map seperately to surface space and then see which ROIs map more strongly onto any vertex for which another ROI might also end up mapping onto.

 3) Select an overlay

-- Select an overlay to patch it.
-Zeros in the overlay will always show up as black.
-Since we've selected the ROI we just imported, the colorbar is empty (i.e., there is only one value)
+- When we select an overlay, it gets patched on top of the underlay.
+Since we've selected the ROI we just imported, the colorbar is empty (i.e., there is only one value in the map).

 ![](https://media.giphy.com/media/L19BbEfCUq8XKbpO7v/giphy.gif)

-*Note* You can still change the colormap to have the one value in your overlay change color.
-Buttons are pretty self-explanatory so check them out on your own.
+*Note* Zeros in the overlay will always show up as black and you can turn them off in the adjustment settings.
+Also, although there is only one value in our map and the colorbar is empty, you can still change the color of that value by changing the colormap settings.

 *More important note* if there is ever an error in patching (for instance, you click something too fast and the patch gets applied to the colorbar), then just close the window containing the messed up patch.
 And reselect the same map.